szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 # comparison

-Main differences:

-- Pachyderm expects you to use kubernetes.
-You can run it locally with minikube, but really the whole point is to containerize models.
-DVC has no such expectation.

-Main similarities:

 Both DVC and Pachyderm can:
 - track and save data and ML models (pachyderm can do this too)
 - switch between versions easily
 - easily pull in data from cloud storage, and push back out
+- functionality for streaming data
+- facilitate work on a shared development server (or cluster, in the case of Pachyderm)

+One major difference is that Pachyderm expects you to use kubernetes.
+You can run it locally with minikube, but really the whole point is to containerize models.
+DVC has no such expectation.

-#todo: Some intro here about what else dvc says it can do:
+##todo: Some intro here about what else dvc can do that Pachyderm doesn't do as easily:
-- compare model metrics among experiments (not sure what this means yet)
+- compare model metrics among experiments (not sure what this means yet?)

 Some links to past posts about pachyderm:
-#todo: put link(s) here
+## todo: put link(s) here

+____

-Started trying to go through one of the tutorials, but I don't have enough free space on my laptop!
+First, I started trying to go through one of the tutorials, but I don't have enough free space on my laptop!

-So, let's see if I can do something with a small data set I had leftover from a recent job interview.
+So, then I thought, let's see if I can do something with a small data set I had leftover from a recent job interview.

 Starting with a folder that has a data file in it.